pbeltram/xu8_test/sw/papi_cam_player/README.md

----
+**papi_cam_player**

-Program will display images in captured data file.
+Program will display images from captured data file.
 Format of data file is the same as for Python test scripts in top `/python/` directory.
+Images are displayed as gray scale 16 bit where each RGGB pixel is transformed to gray scale pixel.
 Program is in source code, so fell free to modify it.

 **Program options**